Public lectures by Ian Ridpath

 Running time: 45 minutes.

-Fantastic northern lights Aurorae: Their appearance, legends, and causes
+Hunting the northern lights.
+Aurorae: Their appearance, legends, and causes

 Aurorae: Their appearance, legends, and causes